rootiest/zippy-klipper_config/extras/filament_change/README.md

             _INSERT_FILAMENT

     The `auto_load` variable will determine whether insertions automatically trigger a `LOAD_FILAMENT` so you no longer need to adjust your `insert_gcode`.
 All builds will use the same configuration.

+- An `auto_unload` option has also been added.
+This is not enabled by default.
+Setting `auto_unload: True` will cause the macro to unload the filament immediately after any runout/filament change commands, without any user input.

 - Added `use_fluidd` option: This will output the next macro commands to the console to more easily proceed with the steps.
 - Set `auto_sensor` to `False` by default.
 Change this to `True` to have the sensor disable automatically. ([See above section for config](#automating-filament-sensor-toggling))